-Consider the differences in the impacts of roasting/grilling and steaming up the flavor of the meat to appreciate the relevance of MRs to taste: Roasting/grilling meat produces a wide range of tastes, complexity, and depth of flavor that steamed/boiled meat lacks.
-For coffee beans, MRs have a similar function.
+Consider the differences in the impacts of roasting/grilling and steaming up the flavor of the meat to appreciate the relevance of MRS to taste: Roasting/grilling meat produces a wide range of tastes, complexity, and depth of flavor that steamed/boiled meat lacks.
+For coffee beans, MRS has a similar function.

 5. Caffeine Content and Roasting